PostPCEra/MLDocs/docs/34_ML_Technology_Stack.md

      - find that black scrren editor ACE editor notes by searching OUR repo
      - have  Django & Mobx as components .
 Mobx gives simplicity so no 'DidComponentMount' etc.. nonsense of React js
      - Django : have simple Django & React as shown below, replace React with Mobx .
 Django-cookie-cutter is later versoions
+     - use Sqllite DB , PostgreSql later
+     - use Github, later Atlasian BitBucket

 ```

 #### 1. Django & Mobx/React Setup :